-- attend the annual Scholarship Reception, - submit a thank you letter to the donor via the Financial Aid Office, - maintain a current mailing address and telephone number with the Union County College Admissions Office, - declare a major and - sign a pledge stating intent to graduate on the scholarship application.
+- attend the annual Scholarship Reception, - submit a thank you letter to the donor via the Financial Aid Office, - maintain a current mailing address and telephone number with the Union County College Admissions Office, - · declare a major

 The Union County College Foundation is extremely grateful to those donors whose generosity has made these scholarships possible.
 A complete listing of the most current scholarships, along with the criteria, may be found on the Foundation's website: www.uccfoundation.org.